prettydiff/biddle/readme.md

 * No work on advanced configurations has started.
 This will likely wait until after an initial launch of very basic features
   - Allow restriction of named directories when creating a tarball so that production only packages don't have dev dependencies, build systems, unit tests, and so forth
   - Allow packages to specify where they will install to
+  - Allow a .biddlerc file for setting custom defaults
 * Work on **status** is not started.
 This command will compare an installed application's version against a published version to determine if out of date.
   - Must allow an app name as an argument to manually check that application or *all* to check all installed applications
   - Status automation or intervals would be nice... such as checking app versions once a week and providing a message when out of date